leandronunes85/log-format-enforcer/README.md

 # Log Format Enforcer

-The goal of this maven plugin teams with a way of enforcing a certain logging message style in their prjects.
+The goal of this maven plugin is to provide teams with a way of enforcing a certain logging message style in their projects.

 I often find myself working in projects where certain log guidelines were agreed upon.
-In my opinion this is awesome because it makes it easier for parsing these kind of logs, it introduces consistency amongst the logs created by every team member, etc, etc.
+In my opinion this is awesome because this kind of logs are easier to parse, it introduces consistency amongst the logs created by every team member, etc, etc.

 The only problem with this approach is that usually there's no way for enforcing these "agreed rules" which leads to